hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 As the transaction commits (or returns an error), the Fabric client returns the outcome to the FPC client.

 Finally, the FPC client decrypts any successful encrypted response, coming directly from the FPC chaincode.
-Then, it deliveres the plaintext response to the application layer.
+Then, it delivers the plaintext response to the application layer.
+In the figure above, the enclave endorsement validation is illustrated with step 11 - 13.

 ## TEE Platform Support
 ***TODO***